All Episodes

 Can you imagine being the person to take the Panthers starting quarterback out of the game in that circumstance?

-Nobody wants that, just like Colby didn't want to be known as the guy that took out Hillary.
+Just like Colby didn't want to be known as the guy that took out Hillary because of the FBI thing.

 It's bigger than the guy that took a knee during the national anthem.